tobiasehlert/tobiaslindberg.com/content/about.md

 I am is very social and analytical.
 I combine my deep knowledge and interest in the technology field with an excellent ability to work as an architect and troubleshooting system.
 I am result oriented and driven by ambition to deliver high quality in my assignments.

+Automation is a very interesting area that I am passionate about.
+I do also hold an AWS Certified Solutions Architect Associate certification, which I tool in spring 2020.

 My specialist expertic is mainly in VoIP/SIP, but I have also been working with general design, troubleshooting and virtualization.

 # Presentation (personal)